These Conditions of Parking are to be read in conjunction with the Parking - Operational Policy.

 Parking in Car Parks 2 and 3 is reserved for University staff who hold a valid staff ePermit and other authorised visitors (see Visitor Parking).
 All vehicles must have a valid ePermit or eTicket.

 (g) University fleet vehicles

-The area adjacent to Building Q (Asset Management Services building) is reserved for University fleet vehicles.
+The area adjacent to Building Q (Facilities Management building) is reserved for University fleet vehicles.

 (h) Parents with prams (Car Park 8)